Muhanad-husn/sociorag/docs/README.md

 ## 📋 Documentation Standards

-All SocioGraph documentation follows these standards:
+All SocioRAG documentation follows these standards:
 - **Comprehensive**: Covers all aspects of the topic
 - **Practical**: Includes working examples and code snippets
 - **Up-to-date**: Reflects current implementation status